• Archive

 by Emily Alff

 Food means community for 57-year-old chef Sean Connelly.
 As the owner of LilJumbo Cafe, a farm-to-table restaurant based in Maysville, he slings out New York-style pizza with a Brooklyn attitude.
-“I’m trying to get my community together because that’s what it’s about,” Connelly said.
-“Nobody knows how to do good pizza, and I’ve been doing it for years.”

 “It’s like watching a top that never stops spinning,” line cook Cody Canutt said.
 “It’s his show.
 It’s his stage.”

-Connelly has been trying to create a “local’s local” for more than two decades.
+Sean has been trying to create a “local’s local” for more than two decades.
 At age 25, he moved to New York City to pursue his cooking dreams.
 After working in a local brewery, he realized there wasn’t a space for food industry workers themselves since most bars or restaurants were closed by the end of their shifts.
 Seeing a need for such a space, he founded the Brooklyn Ale House in 1997.
-For 17 years, Connelly served the Williamsburg community, staying open until 4:30 a.m. so that anyone could visit.
-But when Connelly’s wife’s father became ill, he sold the bar and moved to be closer to her family.
+For 17 years, Sean served the Williamsburg community, staying open until 4:30 a.m. so that anyone could visit.
+But when his wife’s father became ill, he sold the bar and moved to be closer to her family.

 Sean and Annie Woods, owner of Dark Wood Farm, look over a field of radicchio.
-Connelly tries to buy high quality, local ingredients at LilJumbo Cafe, to reinvest into his community.
+He tries to buy high-quality local ingredients for LilJumbo Cafe, to reinvest into his community.

 Sean prepares vegetables for the upcoming dinner service’s daily soup.
 He’ll be serving an original recipe for bean broth soup.